-Initial waiting period: Most plans have 30-90 day waiting period from policy issuance during which you cannot claim hospitalization expenses or other benefits payable under the policy.
+- Initial waiting period: Most plans have 30-90 day waiting for the period from policy issuance during which you cannot claim hospitalization expenses or other benefits payable under the policy.
 However, accidents are an exception to this rule and are covered from the inception of the policy.

 Buying health insurance early also helps you accumulate no claim bonuses which increases your total sum assured amount as the chances of a claim in early life are much lesser.